Five Myths That Plague ADHD Support

 Let’s talk about the FIVE prevalent myths around ADHD that can definitely impact needed support.

 It is important to fully understand responsibilities of the school in the area of supporting your child with ADHD.
-You and your child has rights and it’s so important to advocate for those rights to give your child the ability to succeed and have a strong self-esteem.
+You and your child have rights, and it’s so important to advocate for those rights to give your child the ability to succeed and have a strong self-esteem.
+Families who are well-informed through ADHD training, IEP planning, or ADHD Coaching programs often see the most positive outcomes.

 Facebook